mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ### MLT

 The “Mattermost Leadership Team”, senior leadership team and department heads working with the CEO in [MLT meetings and offsites](../../operations/operations/mlt-cadence/).

+### MOR

+Monthly Operating Review.
+A monthly review of operations from each department including a GNN and metrics.

 ### Nerfs and Buffs